-At Cumberland Hospital, we understand that children’s emotions and behavior can be affected by their medical conditions and developmental status.
+At Cumberland Hospital for Children and Adolescents, located in New Kent, Virginia, we understand that children’s emotions and behavior can be affected by their medical conditions and developmental status.
 Our Neurobehavioral Program is designed specifically for youth whose neurological impairments are compounded by behavior issues.

-Our team of professionals are experts in childhood development, diseases, injuries and emotional adaptation.
+Our team of professionals have many years of experience in childhood development, diseases, injuries and emotional adaptation.
 We help young people ages two to 22 heal physically and develop emotionally by employing the latest approaches in medical management and through building adaptive skills.

 Criteria for Admission:

 - IQ of 75 or lower

 - Pervasive impairment of adaptive functions in at least two of the following areas:

 - Home living

 - Social skills